Amir Syafiz

-Amir Syafiz bin Abdul Rashid (born 21 June 2004) is a Singaporean footballer who plays as a midfielder for Singapore Premier League club Young Lions and the Singapore national team.
+Amir Syafiz bin Abdul Rashid (born 21 June 2004), better known as Amir Syafiz,is a Singaporean professional footballer who plays either as a striker or attacking-midfielder for Singapore Premier League club Hougang United and the Singapore national team.

 Club career

 Young Lions

 Amir made his Singapore Premier League debut for Young Lions in a league match against Balestier Khalsa on 14 March 2021 at the age of 16.

 Amir went on to have a breakout season during the 2024–25 season where he went on to score 7 goals in 30 appearance in that season.
 He scored his first professional career goal in a 3–2 win against Tanjong Pagar United on 22 June 2024.
 Amir was then put on a 'man of the match' display where he scored a brace and assisted Danish Qayyum where the game ended in a 3–3 draw to Hougang United on 22 February 2025.

 International career

 Amir was first called up to the Singapore national team in 2025, for the friendly against Maldives on 5 June 2025 and the 2027 AFC Asian Cup qualifiers against Bangladesh on 10 June 2025.
 Amir made his debut and started against Maldives on 5 June 2025 where the match ended in a 3–1 win to Singapore.

 In September 2025, Amir was named captain of the Singapore U23 team for the 2026 AFC U-23 Asian Cup qualification fixture against Yemen, Vietnam, and Bangladesh.